COVID-19 Resource Page

 COVID-19 Illness Prevention Guide & Training Manual

 CTA partnered with PCS Safety Inc. to develop a COVID-19 Illness Prevention Guide designed specifically for the trucking industry.
-This comprehensive and customizable guide has the forms, signage, training and information your business needs to implement your own COVID-19 Illness Prevention Program.
 Protect your business, employees and customers!

 Expiring CDLs and CLPs